bforsbe/OccuPy/README.md

 partial occupancy and the relative resolution of cryo-EM reconstructions.

 ## Modification of partial occupancies
+### Amplification
 **OccuPy** can also amplify confidently estimated partial occupancy, which will effectively make weak components stronger.
 To do so, just add `--amplify` and specify a gamma factor to say how much to amplify by. `--gamma 1` means to do nothing, and higher values signify stronger amplification.
 Values higher than about 30 are largely pointless, as values in the range 2-5 are typically useful.
-A *very* high (limiting) value of `--gamma 30` (or more) leads to
-full occupancy at all non-solvent points.
+A *very* high (limiting) value of `--gamma 30` (or more) leads to full occupancy at all non-solvent points.
+### Attenuation
 In some cases you might also want to remove weak components, like in a detergent belt, or to make the distinction to full occupancy clearer.
 You can do this by adding the `--attenuate` option, which uses the same gamma factor.
 The limiting case of very strong attenuation means that all points with weak occupancy are removed.
+For this reason, attenuation tends to use lower `--gamma` values, probably in the range 2-3.
+Larger values will leave high-scale components only.

+### Notes
-You can add both options, and combine it with `--exclude-solvent`.
+NOTE  1: You can add both options, and combine it with `--exclude-solvent`.
+See following section(s) for details.

-NOTE  1: `--gamma` values less than 1 are not permitted, as it simply inverts the relationship between amplification and attenuation.
+NOTE  2: `--gamma` values less than 1 are not permitted, as it simply inverts the relationship between amplification and attenuation.

-NOTE  2: Local scale should only be modified when it approximates occupancy. **OccuPy** will try to remove resolution-dependent effects when modification is used, but this relies on appropriate low-pass filtering as decribed [here](#the-estimated-scale-looks-like-my-local-resolution).
+NOTE  3: Local scale should only be modified when it approximates occupancy. **OccuPy** will try to remove resolution-dependent effects when modification is used, but this relies on appropriate low-pass filtering as decribed [here](#the-estimated-scale-looks-like-my-local-resolution).